Skip to content

 • Code-named-after-tools: “lucius-grpc”, “bane-pytest”.
 Couples the codename to the implementation; can’t refactor the tool without renaming the role.

-• Cross-cast mixing: Lucius (Batman) + Hermes (Greek) + Bunk (The Wire).
+• Cross-cast mixing: Lucius (Batman) + Athena (Greek) + Bunk (The Wire).
 Chaotic in Slack.

 • One codename per repo instead of per role: “backend-bot”, “frontend-bot”.
 Loses the role-as-narrow-specialist forcing function.